google-deepmind/neural_networks_solomonoff_induction/README.md

 |   ├── chomsky_data_generator.py - Chomsky Task Source, for a single task.
 |   └── meta_data_generator.py    - Sampling from multiple generators.
 ├── README.md
-└── requirements.txt              - Dependencies
+├── requirements.txt              - Dependencies
+└── train.py                      - Script to train a neural model.
 ```

 `data` contains all data generators.
 They all inherit the abstract class `DataGenerator`, defined in `data/data_generator.py`.

-`models` contains all the models we use, written in [jax](https://github.com/google/jax) and [haiku](https://github.com/deepmind/dm-haiku), two open source libraries.
+`models` contains all the neural models we use, written in [jax](https://github.com/google/jax) and [haiku](https://github.com/deepmind/dm-haiku), two open source libraries, and models used for evaluation,
+such as CTW.

 ## Installation